 Dry Ice blasting vs sandblasting

-When opposed to sandblasting, dry ice blasting has some advantages, one of which is non-abrasive.
+Opposed to sandblasting, dry ice blasting has some advantages, one of which is non-abrasive.
 Sandblasting is an abrasive way of eliminating contaminants that might harm the surface.

 The use of dry ice cleaning to remove unpleasant compounds from surfaces is a non-toxic option.
 Sandblasting may create a toxic hazard waste to remove dangerous chemicals or materials.